-This statement sets out how the Directors have had regard to the matters set out in section 172(1) of the Companies Act 2006 when performing their duties.
-The Directors consider, both individually and collectively, they have acted in a way that, in good faith, would be most likely to promote the success of the Company for the benefit of its members as a whole and in doing so have had regard to the matters set out in section 172(1)(a) to (f) of the Companies Act 2006 in the decisions taken during the year.
+This statement sets out how the Directors have had regard to the matters set out in section 172 (1) of the Companies Act 2006 when performing their duties.
+The Directors have acted in a way that they considered, both individually and collectively, in good faith, would be most likely to promote the success of the Company for the benefit of it's members as a whole and in doing so have had regard to the matters set out in section 172 (1) (a) to (f) of the Companies Act 2006 in the decisions taken during the year.

-The Company is part of the wider Allianz Holdings plc group and as such leverages the governance of the Group.
-As a result of the governance structure of the Group, of which the Company is a part, some strategic decisions are considered by the Board of the Group or its committees (the "Group Board") to an appropriate extent for the Group as a whole.
-Certain Group stakeholders and their interests (such as employees, community and environment), which the Company's Directors are required to have regard to, are considered by and actions concerning them determined at a Group Board level.
+The Company is part of the wider Group and as such leverages the governance of the Group.
+As a result of the governance structure of the Group, of which the Company is a part, some strategic decisions are considered at a Group level by the Board of AZH ("AZH Board") or its committees to an appropriate extent for the Group as a whole.
+Certain Group stakeholders and their interests (such as employees, community and environment), which the Company's Directors are required to have regard to, are considered by and actions concerning them determined at a AZH Board level.

-As a wholly owned subsidiary of the Group and a subsidiary of the Parent Company (which is a subsidiary of Liverpool Victoria General Insurance Group Limited, "LVGIG", also within the wider Group) and in line with the duty to promote the success of the Company for the benefit of its shareholder, the Company's Board must have regard to the overall strategy and director of the Group and of LVGIG, which are complementary.
+As a wholly owned subsidiary of the Group and a subsidiary of Fairmead Insurance Limited, which is a subsidiary of Liverpool Victoria General Insurance Group Limited (LVGIG), also within the wider Group, and in line with the duty to promote the success of the Company for the benefit of it's shareholder, the Company's Board must have regard to the overall strategy and direction of the Group and of LVGIG, which are complementary.
 This includes considering the impact on broader stakeholders of the Group when making decisions.

 The Board is collectively responsible for the long-term success of the Company.
-The Board sets the Company's purpose, strategy and standards and ensures that its obligations to stakeholders and others, as well as other matters set out under section 172 of the Companies Act 2006, are considered when taking decisions and in its discussions.
-The Board meets at least quarterly with adhoc meetings held, if required.
+The Board sets the Company's purpose, strategy and standards and ensures that its obligations to stakeholders and others, as well as other matters set out under section 172 of the Companies Act 2006, are considered when taking decisions and in it's discussions.
+The Board meets at least quarterly, with adhoc meetings held, if required.